LGBTQ

 • As a queer and transgender therapist, I have experienced facets of systemic oppression and witnessed its impact on other marginalized communities, driving my own goal to expand the accessibility of mental health services and aim to provide a safe and inclusive therapeutic environment to support client’s mental health regardless of cultural or personal identities.

-Wyatt Yurkovich, ME
+Wyatt Yurkovich, LPC

 Does this sound familiar?